-Recent developments surrounding the north-south transportation corridor have renewed the conviction of KWG's management that the Company's assets will prove to be catalytic in the development of mining in the Ring of Fire.
+Continuing developments surrounding the north-south transportation corridor have renewed the conviction of KWG's management that the Company's assets will prove to be catalytic in the development of mining in the Ring of Fire.
 These developments, combined with previously published resource estimates confirm management's opinion that the chromite deposits of the Ring of Fire may have a very long combined production life.
 This will enable the depreciation and amortization of the cost of an infrastructure asset such as a railroad or slurry pipeline over a very long time equal to its useful life; perhaps 100 years or more.
 When that term is combined with the present historic low cost of the capital required to construct such an undertaking, the unit cost for projected usage can be quite modest when compared to all available alternatives.
-The test work done to date on the conversion of the Black Horse chromite into a metalized chrome and iron alloy using natural gas, reassures us that an opportunity to create a substantial and globally significant export industry in this key industrial commodity appears achievable.
-We also continue to see indications that the area's First Nations are becoming enthusiastic about participating in leading the development of these resources.
-It is to be hoped that the support for the development previously pledged by the governments of Ontario and Canada will follow such First Nations' development leadership.
+The test work done to date on the conversion of the Black Horse chromite into a metalized chrome and iron alloy using natural gas, continues to encourage us that an opportunity to create a substantial and globally significant export industry in this key industrial commodity appears achievable.
+We are also very pleased to see the area's affected First Nations becoming proactive about participating in leading the development of these resources.
+It is to be hoped that the support for the development previously pledged by the governments of Ontario and Canada will now follow and support such First Nations' development leadership.